 Non residential/commercial taxes are due June 30th of each year and residential/farmland taxes are due November 15th of each year.
 Greenview strives to send out tax notices by May 1st each year.

-If you have not received a tax notice by May 15th please contact the Taxation Clerk at 780.524.7640 or select the contact us at the bottom of the page to send an email message, as you are liable to pay your taxes even if a notice has not been received.
+If you have not received a tax notice by May 15th please contact the Finance Coordinator, Taxation & Assessment at 780.524.7640 or select the contact us at the bottom of the page to send an email message, as you are liable to pay your taxes even if a notice has not been received.

 An 8% penalty is applied to unpaid current taxes on July 1st for non residential/commercial properties and November 16th for residential/farmland properties each year.
 A further 10% penalty is applied to all outstanding taxes on January 1st of each year.
 Any tax account that is one year in arrears receives an additional 18% penalty.
 Taxes that remain unpaid at the beginning of the second calendar year following the year in which the tax notice is mailed will result in a tax notification being registered on their title.
 If the taxes still remain unpaid one year after that by legislation the property will be put up for tax recovery public auction by the municipality.
 Example: 2009 taxes unpaid by January 1, 2011 tax notification registered on the title.
 January 1, 2012 taxes still unpaid tax recovery public auction.